 Other features to promote social distancing

 Last year, Google Maps introduced predictions on the use of public transportation.
 These predictions are based on algorithms fed by data recorded by users.
 In order to promote social distancing, it is now easier for users to record this data, optimizing these predictions.

-Last February, Google Maps implemented new functionalities, with the aim of improving route planning and user experience.
+Last February, Google Maps implemented new functionalities, with the aim of improving road planning and user experience.
 Indeed, it is now possible to have information on :

-- accessibility for people with reduced mobility: enable them to know whether the route is accessible, including the possibility of determining whether or not there is an employee who can assist, the presence of an escalator or lift or whether the “stop” buttons are easily accessible.
+- Accessibility for people with reduced mobility: enable them to know whether the route is accessible, including the possibility of determining whether there is an employee who can assist, the presence of an escalator or lift or whether the “stop” buttons are easily accessible.

 Although innovative, it’s most likely that Google Maps’ priority is now to make all its features available everywhere in the world.